Heroin Addiction Treatment

 What Happens in Heroin Use Disorder Treatment?

 Recovery from heroin use disorder may take years rather than weeks or months.
 If you or a loved one is beginning this journey, take heart.
 While heroin is one of the most addictive and hard-to-beat drugs, success is possible for those committed to the process.
 Frequently, medication assisted treatment may be advisable for early recovery.
-Suboxone, a combination of buprenorphine and naloxone, can be beneficial for mitigating cravings and withdrawal symptoms.
+Suboxone is one option as part of a medication for addiction treatment program.
+Suboxone is a brand name of a buprenorphine/naloxone medication.
+Other brand names include Sublocade, Brixadi, and Subutex.
+It contains a combination of buprenorphine and naloxone, which can be beneficial for mitigating cravings and withdrawal symptoms.

 During recovery, those struggling with heroin use disorder generally receive talk therapy.
 This form of intervention can help address patients’ triggers to use, teach them skills for self-regulation and coping, and look into any underlying causes for drug use.
 A dual diagnosis of mental illness and substance use disorder may be present in many cases.
 If this is the case, therapists will work to treat both conditions simultaneously since they often co-influence one another.